zalmoxisus/redux-devtools-test-generator/README.md

 Instead of `mochaTemplate.expect` and `mochaTemplate.wrap` you can use your function templates.

-Also include `codemirror/lib/codemirror.css` style and optionally themes from `codemirror/theme/`.
+If `useCodemirror` specified, include `codemirror/lib/codemirror.css` style and optionally themes from `codemirror/theme/`.

 ### Props